Sila Nerangalil

-Sila Nerangalil is a 2008 Indian Tamil-language thriller film film directed by Malayalam director Jayaraj in his Tamil debut.
+Sila Nerangalil is a 2008 Indian Tamil-language romantic thriller film directed by Malayalam director Jayaraj in his Tamil debut.
 The film stars Vincent Asokan and Navya Nair, while Vineeth and Raghuvaran play supporting roles.
 The music was composed by Srikanth Deva.
 The film received positive reviews and was an immediate box office success, reaching number two in the Tamil film charts in its first week of release.
 The film was an uncredited remake of the American romantic thriller film, Dead Again (1991).